bijoyanupam/crosswordJS/README.md

-# crosswordJS
+# CrosswordJS
-JavaScript plugin for crossword puzzle game for any website.
+A lightweight JavaScript plugin for crossword puzzle game to be used on web.

+## Licence
+This project is open source under an MIT license.